 Elaine Weisberg and Rita Day, both registered nurses and certified infant massage instructors, teach infant massage classes.
 "Parents are taught many things in class such as how to read their baby's nonverbal cues as well as the strokes," they say.
 In addition, they often discuss other issues of importance to new parents, such as feeding, teething, sleeping, and development.
 "The group can be a wealth of information and support for these issues," Day adds.

 A typical session is conducted sitting on the floor with the lights dimmed and soft, soothing music playing.
 Weisberg and Day begin the session with a brief breathing and relaxation period.
 Weisberg and Day model the strokes on dolls while parents practice on their infants.
 The session ends with the singing of a Bengali lullaby.
 The words mean, "I love you my dear baby."
-By the end of three one-hour classes, parents have the skills necessary to give their infant a total body massage.
+By the end of 3 1-hour classes, parents have the skills necessary to give their infant a total body massage.

 "The whole bonding process is strengthened because you cannot massage your baby and be removed from them," says Weisberg.
 "By learning to read their baby's cues and watching them, parents have more positive encounters with their infants."